 The unit of credit used at Prairie View A&M University is the semester hour.
 A semester hour is the equivalent of one lecture contact hour per week for one semester.
-Time requirements for the semester credit hour in activities other than lecture vary according to the nature and objectives of the activities.
+Time requirements for the semester credit hour in activities other than lectures vary according to the nature and objectives of the activities.

-The normal full-time course load ranges from 12 semester hours to 18-semester hours per semester during the regular academic year and six semester hours during a five-week summer term.
+The normal full-time course load ranges from 12 semester hours to 18 semester hours per semester during the regular academic year and six semester hours during a five-week summer term.
 Undergraduate students required to enroll in one or more developmental courses as a result of placement examinations are restricted to a maximum of 15 credit hour course load in a regular semester and 6 semester hours in a five-week summer term.
 The total credit hours earned for the two summer sessions may not exceed twelve.
-Undergraduate students conditionally admitted are restricted to 12 semester credit hours in fall and/or spring semester.
+Undergraduate students conditionally admitted are restricted to 12 semester credit hours in fall and/or spring semesters.

 Undergraduate students with a 3.0 GPA or higher may be allowed to take a maximum of 21 semester credit hours during any fall and/or spring semester.
-Taking of courses simultaneously at another institution or by distance education which would cause the student’s total workload to exceed the maximum overload will not be permitted.
-If a student persists in registering at another institution without approval of the Dean of the respective college or school, the work taken may not be acceptable for transfer to Prairie View A&M University.
+Taking courses simultaneously at another institution or by distance education which would cause the student’s total workload to exceed the maximum overload will not be permitted.
+If a student persists in registering at another institution without the approval of the Dean of the respective college or school, the work taken may not be acceptable for transfer to Prairie View A&M University.

 Registration and Advising